AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeType/TryGetDouble.md

 AttributeTypeType.TryGetDouble Method
 =====================================
-AutomationML 2.1 APITries to parse the Attribute Value string as double.
+Tries to parse the Attribute Value string as double.
 This method uses the XmlConvert [ToDouble(String)][1] method and a fall back conversion, if the first conversion fails.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)